rdkcentral/firebolt-apis/requirements/specifications/entities/index.md

 Every Entity object **MUST** have a `string` property named `entityId`, which identifies the entity.
 The scope of entity identifiers **SHOULD** be defined by the app providing or receiving the Entity, so that the App may work across Firebolt distrubutions without mapping IDs from a distributor space to the App's space.

+Every Entity object **MAY** have a `string` property named `assetId`, which disambiguates the asset from the entity, if needed.
+The scope of asset identifiers **SHOULD** be defined by the app providing or receiving the Entity, so that the App may work across Firebolt distrubutions without mapping IDs from a distributor space to the App's space.

 Every Entity object **MAY** have a `string` property named `appContentData`, limited to 256 characters, which provides additional information useful for targeting that Entity, e.g. a deeplink path.

 An example Entity: